ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-au.md

 ### Step 5: Find out about available users' roles

-use:
+Use this call to retrieve the list of available role IDs:

 > [!api]
 > @api {GET} /cloud/project/{serviceName}/database/mongodb/{clusterId}/role

-to retrieve the list of available role IDs, and:
+Then use this call to get the details for each one of the roles:

 > [!api]
 > @api {GET} /cloud/project/{serviceName}/database/mongodb/{clusterId}/role/{roleId}

-to get the details for each one of the roles.
 Refer to the [MongoDB documentation](https://docs.mongodb.com/manual/reference/built-in-roles/) to learn about the permissions associated with each role.

 ### Step 6: Create a user to access the cluster